nbhat1998/PintOS/doc/threads.md

 >
 > How do you ensure that the highest priority waiting thread wakes up first for a (i) lock, (ii) semaphore, or (iii) condition variable?

-(i) Locks implement semaphores, that handle waking up threads.
+(i) Locks implement semaphores, which handle waking up threads by waking up the thread with the highest priority.
+This is implemented by sorting the list of waiters beforehand.
 (ii) Semaphores have a list of waiters.
 We handle waking up the thread with the highest priority by sorting the list of waiters before waking them up.
 We prevent race conditions by blocking interrupts before sorting the list.
-(iii)
+(iii) Condition variables have a list of semaphores.
+We look through all the semaphores to find the one with the highest thread priority, and call sema_up on that semaphore, which in turn causes the highest priority thread to wake up.

 > A4: (3 marks)
 >
 > Describe the sequence of events when a call to lock_acquire() causes a priority donation.
 How is nested donation handled?

+In lock acquire:
+  if the lock requested has a holder then create a new donation struct populated with the required fields add it to the lock's holder's donation list

+finally we call update priority on the holder that will set its priority to eh highest priortity between its own and the donation list

+When lock acquire is called
 > A5: (3 marks)
 >
 > Describe the sequence of events when lock_release() is called on a lock that a higher-priority thread is waiting for.